The iOS Design Cheat Sheet

-The current version of this article includes data for iOS 8 and all new Apple devices while this one only covers all iOS versions up to 5 and iPhone 4.
+The current version of this article includes data for iOS 8 and all new Apple devices while this one only covers all iOS versions up to 8 and iPhone 6+.View the new version

 When you are designing a lot of applications for Apple’s touch devices like the iPhone or iPad you often have to follow some conventions regarding sizes or radii of Icons, Buttons or Tables.
 Because it is always a big time loss if you have to search on the Web for this information again and again, I’ve put the most important specifications into a nice iOS Design Cheat Sheet.